 Give readers the exact content they want Segmentation is an excellent way to make your email newsletters more effective and to grow your customer base.
 According to the DMA, segmented and targeted emails generate 58% of all revenue.

 Segmentation gives you the ability to break down your list into subsets of subscribers who show interest in specific topics, without annoying subscribers who have no interest in them.
 When you show people content they want to read, you’ll see email engagement soar.
-When we’ve used segmentation with our AWeber lists, we’ve seen open rates and click-through rates increase by 50%!

 Here are 3 ways to do it:

 Ready to start growing your list?
 You can also sign up with an email marketing provider that offers:

 So, what are you going to do with all these new email subscribers?

 Feature Image: Unsplash/Farrel Nobel